 The Physics pathway is structured in three phases:

-- Master level: graduate degree in Physics (2 years, 60 credits)
+- Master level: graduate degree in Physics, curriculum in Physics or curriculum in Physics for Technologies and Innovation (2 years, 120 credits)

 - International doctoral programme in Science (4 years, one of which abroad)

 The physics syllabus, combined with the avant-garde research, constitutes one of Università Cattolica’s flagship academic pathways.

 The close relationship between teaching and research is one of the factors that contributes to making the Faculty one of the most qualified cultural centres in the field of innovative materials, nanomaterials and quantum technologies, theoretical high-energy physics and the environment.
 A solid network of contacts with national and international universities and research centres gives students the opportunity to undertake specialisation courses and degree or doctoral theses within existing alliances.

 Studying Physics at Cattolica means choosing a challenging path full of opportunities in a stimulating environment, equipped with all the tools and the spaces that enable individuals to carry out their projects with innovation and fulfilment.

 The high quality of the basic preparation combined with active collaboration within leading research laboratories, plus, frequent and consistent interaction with the teaching staff equips students to meet the standards of the most important universities and research centres worldwide.